-Universal Basic Income (UBI) seems to be appearing more and more in near-future (and far-future) science fiction.
-Perhaps it’s even becoming a kind of mark of futurity.
-Not exactly in a “starships and androids” way: UBI often seems to be fairly incidental to the plot, just something writers feel they should probably include to avoid their work dating rapidly.
+Universal Basic Income (UBI) is appearing more and more in near-future (and far-future) science fiction.
+It’s even becoming a kind of mark of futurity.
+Not in a “starships and androids” way, exactly: more like something incidental to the plot, thet science fiction writers tuck in there so their stories won’t date too rapidly.

 Universal Basic Income (UBI) could provide faster and more effective income support during the COVID-19 crisis than that offered under existing UK Government schemes.